papertrail/remote_syslog/README.md

 remote_syslog automatically detects and activates new log files that match its file specifiers.
 For example, `*.log` may be provided as a file specifier, and remote_syslog will detect a `some.log` file created after it was started.
-Globs are re-checked every 60 seconds.
+Globs are re-checked every 10 seconds.
 Ruby's `Dir.glob` is used.

+Note: messages may be written to files in the 0-10 seconds between when the file is created and when the periodic glob check detects it.
+This data is not currently acted on, though the default behavior may change in the future.

 Also, explicitly-provided filenames need not exist when `remote_syslog` is started. `remote_syslog` can be pre-configured to monitor log files which are